edefalque/signalk-stripcharts/README.md

 ```
 The first two "path lines" will collect data each respectively from `gps.1` and from `gps.2`.
 The third line will collect SOG data from all sources (including the sources identified in line 1 and 2).

-An example is provided in [sources_filtering_example.js](./specs/sources_filtering_example.js)  (read comments in the file before running: it runs on a test log file provided with Signal K node server).
+An example is provided in [sources_filtering_example.js](./specs/sources_filtering_example.js)  (read the comments in the file before running: it runs on a test log file provided with Signal K node server).

 #### Legends and lines colors
 Colors can be specified per legend at the bottom of the chart specifications file in order to insure consistency accross multiple charts of a same set.
 Specification file [sail.js](./specs/sail.js) shows how to assign colors.